AuReMe/esmecata/README.md

 - `--gseapyCutOff` to set adjusted p-value cut-off for gseapy enrichr term (by default it is 0.05).
 - `--orsumMinTermSize` to set the MinTermSize of orsum (the minimum size of the terms to be processed.).

+### SPARTA

+A computational pipeline has been developed to ease the interpretation of EsMeCaTa predictions when comparing samples or groups.
+This method relies on Random Forests classifiers to discern groups and outputs variables of importance (either taxa and EsMeCaTa predicted functions).
+The method has been published in [PLOS Computational Biology](https://doi.org/10.1371/journal.pcbi.1012577) and is available on [GitHub](https://github.com/baptisteruiz/SPARTA).

 ## EsMeCaTa create_db